dmlarionov/RabbitMQ.TraceableMessaging/README.md

 }
 ```

-Requests in the client class application methods can be made this way:
+Requests in your client class application methods can be made this way:

 ```csharp
 var request = new RequestA();